fleekgonzalo/Quartz/content/running-an-ethereum-node/post.md

 # Choosing the Hardware

 It is not a good idea to run a node in your main computer.
-This is because running a node is fairly resource intensive and will cripple your main computers performance.
+Running a node is fairly resource intensive and will cripple your main computers performance.

 Some choose to run a node in a VPS service like AWS.
 We wont be doing this because:
 - It is not self-sovereign, meaning that we are not in control of our own node.